Major Groups > Gilled Mushrooms > Pale-Spored > Lactarius > Lactarius lignyotus

 by Michael Kuo

-This dark brown milky cap grows under conifers in eastern North America.
-It features well spaced gills, a long stem that is nearly as dark as the cap, and white milk that usually stains the flesh and the gills pinkish.
+This dark brown, velvety Lactarius grows under conifers in eastern North America and features fairly well-spaced gills, a long stem that is nearly as dark as the cap, and white milk that usually stains the flesh and the gills pinkish.
 Under the microscope, Lactarius lignyotus has spiny spores that are partially reticulate, and a striking epithelium-like pileipellis.

-Elias Fries first described Lactarius lignyotus from Sweden in 1855, and the European concept of the species has remained fairly stable for over 150 years--perhaps because the European versions of Lactarius lignyotus do not demonstrate the substantial variability in features manifested in North American versions (the contemporary European account of Lactarius lignyotus can be found in Heilmann-Clausen and collaborators [1998], or online at Russulales News).
+Elias Fries first described Lactarius lignyotus from Sweden in 1855, and the European concept of the species has remained fairly stable for over 150 years--perhaps because the European versions of Lactarius lignyotus do not demonstrate the substantial variability in features manifested in North American versions (the contemporary European account of Lactarius lignyotus can be found in Heilmann-Clausen and collaborators, 1998).

-In North America, we have a big mess on our hands when it comes to lignyotus-like milky caps, and the species complex is begging for a thorough contemporary investigation based on analysis of carefully documented collections from many locations.
-Precise determination of habitat is likely to be important, since North American versions of Lactarius lignyotus appear to be associated with diverse conifers (as opposed to the spruce-limited European species).
+In North America, however, we have a big mess on our hands when it comes to lignyotus-like mushrooms, and the species complex is begging for a thorough contemporary investigation based on analysis of carefully documented collections from many locations.
+Precise determination of ecology is likely to be important, since North American versions of Lactarius lignyotus appear to be associated with diverse conifers (as opposed to the spruce-limited European species) and, in Mexico, with oaks.
 The traditional approach to the lignyotus group in North America (see Hesler & Smith, 1979) was based almost solely on analysis of differences in physical features--but a modern approach may find it necessary to put these morphological differences in the context of evidence from DNA and ecology.

-The "typical" variety of Lactarius lignyotus is described below, followed by an accounting of some of the morphology-defined varieties and related species in North America.
+The "typical" variety of Lactarius lignyotus is described below--adapted somewhat to reflect what I believe is substantial variability in several physical features-- followed by an accounting of some of the morphology-defined varieties and related species in North America.
 The western version of Lactarius lignyotus is Lactarius fallax; it has close or crowded gills.

 Description:

-Ecology: Mycorrhizal with conifers, especially spruces and firs; terrestrial but not infrequently found (in my experience) growing from well rotted wood near the ground; late summer and fall; widely distributed in northeastern North America, west to about Wisconsin (see Lactarius lignyotellus below for a version from the Appalachian region).
+Ecology: Mycorrhizal with conifers, especially spruces and firs; terrestrial but not infrequently found growing from well rotted wood near the ground; late summer and fall; widely distributed in northeastern North America, west to about Wisconsin (but see the comments below for lignyotus-like mushrooms from the Appalachians and from Mexico).

-Gills: Attached to the stem or beginning to run down it; close or nearly distant; white or whitish, remaining pale until old age, when pinkish to orangish hues often result from drying milk and spore maturation; occasionally with brownish edges; usually staining slowly reddish to pinkish when damaged.
+Gills: Attached to the stem or beginning to run down it; close or nearly distant; white or whitish, remaining pale until old age, when pinkish to orangish hues often result from drying milk and spore maturation; occasionally with brownish edges; usually staining slowly reddish to pinkish when damaged but sometimes not staining.

 Stem: 4-12 cm long; up to 1.5 cm thick; more or less equal; dry; textured and colored like the cap, except for a whitish base; often with small ribs at the apex.

-Flesh: White; usually changing slowly to pinkish on exposure (especially in the base of the stem)--but the change sometimes taking quite a long time to develop.
+Flesh: White; usually changing slowly to pinkish on exposure (especially in the base of the stem)--but the change is sometimes absent, slight, or very, very slow to develop.

 Odor and Taste: Not distinctive.